Amnaikram1/Sentiment-Analysis-IMDB-Dataset/README.md

 ### all-MiniLM-L6-v2

-- This sentence transformer model was trained on 1 billion pairs of input/output.
+-This sentence transformer model was trained on 1 billion pairs of input/output.
 Its embeddings have 384 dimensions.
 It takes a maximum input of sequence length 256.

 ### bert-base-nli-mean-tokens

-- This model generates sentence embeddings by taking the average of token embeddings.
+-This model generates sentence embeddings by taking the average of token embeddings.

 ### multi-qa-mpnet-base-dot-v1

-It is widely used for semantic search.
+-It is widely used for semantic search.
 Its embeddings have 768 dimensions.
 It takes a maximum input of sequence length 512.

 ### roberta-large-nli-stsb-mean-tokens

-- The model is fine-tuned on NLI and STSB.
+-The model is fine-tuned on NLI and STSB.
 It produces a mean pooling of token embeddings.

 ## Conclusion